randylubin/story-synth-docs/src/guide/formats.md

 # Formats and Templates

-Story Synth currently has six different game formats, each with their own template you can use.
+Story Synth has several different game formats, each with their own template you can use.
 Here’s an overview of each format, its influences, and a link to the template spreadsheet.

 ## Shuffled